You might be overpaying right now

 To determine if a tracking device is the right move for your budget, follow these steps:

 • Read the Fine Print on Surcharges: Ask the agent if the company can increase your rate based on the data.
-Only join programs that offer a “discount only” guarantee if you are worried about your driving style.
+If you are worried about your driving style, look for usage-based car insurance programs that offer a “discount only” guarantee.

 • Audit Your Routine: If you frequently drive late at night for work or live in an area with heavy stop and go traffic, your score may suffer despite being a safe driver.